jarekstrzele/obsidian_notes/R U S T/Ultimate Rust Crash Course/Ultimate Rust Crush 1/I 1 Fundamentals.md

 		enigma = 7 ;
 	}

-	println!("{}", enigma) ; // it works, because the compiler can tell that enigma is GUARANTEED to be initilized beore it is used
+	println!("{}", enigma) ; // it works, because the compiler can tell that enigma is GUARANTEED to be initilized before it is used
 }

 ```